Plug-In Classification of Drift Functions in Diffusion Processes Using Neural Networks: Conclusion

 The classification task is intrinsically more challenging than drift estimation task, since the excess classification risk \eqref{eq:def-excess classification risk} is always bounded by~$1$.
 In particular, \eqref{eq:inequality-in-main-thm} shows that when the drift estimator is not sufficiently accurate, the resulting classifier behaves nearly at random.
 This difficulty is further amplified in high-dimensional settings, as also observed in \citet[Section~7]{denis2025empirical}.

-\paragraph{Limitation.} A careful analysis of the proof of Theorem~\ref{thm:main-decomposition} shows that the constant in \eqref{eq:inequality-in-main-thm} grows with the dimension~$d$.
-This dependence arises from repeated applications of the Burkholder–Davis–Gundy (BDG) inequality and Gronwall’s lemma in Lemma~\ref{lem:properties-X} of \citet[Lemma~7.4 and Proposition~7.6]{pages2018numerical}, whose associated constants grow with the dimension $d$.
-Consequently, higher-dimensional problems require increasingly accurate drift estimation to achieve reliable classification.
-This phenomenon is illustrated in Figure~\ref{fig:convergence}, which exhibits a clear inflection point: as the dimension $d$ increases, a larger sample size $N$ is required before the classification error begins to decrease significantly.
+\textbf{Limitation.} A careful analysis of the proof of Theorem~\ref{thm:main-decomposition} shows that the constant in \eqref{eq:inequality-in-main-thm} grows with the dimension~$d$.
+This dependence arises from repeated applications of the Burkholder--Davis--Gundy (BDG) inequality and Gronwall's lemma in Lemma~\ref{lem:properties-X} of \citet[Lemma~7.4 and Proposition~7.6]{pages2018numerical}, whose associated constants grow with the dimension~$d$.
+In the setting of Example~1, the drift functions satisfy the compositional structural assumptions described in Theorem~\ref{thm:main-NN}.
+Consequently, the dimension affects the constants in the bound, but not the exponent of the convergence rate.
+The bound therefore remains meaningful in multidimensional settings, although larger sample sizes may be needed to observe the predicted decrease in excess risk as \(d\) increases.
+This phenomenon is also illustrated in Figure~\ref{fig:convergence}, which exhibits a clear inflection point: as the dimension~$d$ increases, a larger sample size~$N$ is required before the excess risk begins to decrease significantly.
 Moreover, the requirement $\varepsilon > 0$ in Theorem~\ref{thm:main-NN} is a technical artifact of the proof.
 Indeed, the constant $C_{K,\Lambda,\mathfrak{C},\widetilde{C},\mathcal{K},\varepsilon}$ diverges as $\varepsilon \to 0$.
 See the proof of Theorem~\ref{thm:main-NN} for details.

-Despite these intrinsic difficulties, the proposed neural network–based plug-in classifier achieves strong performance both theoretically and empirically.
-By explicitly exploiting the structure of the underlying diffusion process, our approach remains effective even in high-dimensional setting, as confirmed by our theoretical guarantees and numerical experiments.
+Despite these intrinsic difficulties, the proposed neural network--based plug-in classifier achieves strong theoretical and empirical performance.
+By explicitly exploiting the structure of the underlying diffusion process, our approach remains effective in multidimensional settings and outperforms trajectory-based classifiers, as confirmed by our theoretical guarantees and numerical experiments.